 Please donate as generously as you can.

 During the last 3 years you have contributed over $10 million and aided over 6,000 families to help with fire related losses and COVID-19.
 We are now calling on you again to help our undocumented family and neighbors face the barriers and challenges of both the pandemic and the LNU Fires in Northern California.

-Even when they do qualify for services, many are unlikely to pursue those benefits due to fear of immigration enforcement, lack of familiarity with official institutions, and limited English proficiency.
-At every turn, our undocumented neighbors face barriers and challenges to recovering from the fires.
-The UndocuFund exists to support them in rebuilding their lives in Sonoma County.
+An estimated 38,500 undocumented immigrants live in Sonoma County.
+Unlike other victims, undocumented immigrants do not qualify for assistance from the Federal Emergency Management Agency (FEMA).
+Even when they do qualify for services, many undocumented immigrants are unlikely to pursue those benefits due to fear of immigration enforcement, lack of familiarity with official institutions, and limited English proficiency.
+At every turn, our undocumented neighbors face barriers and challenges to recovering from disasters.

 Take a look at Diversifying Documentation with UndocuFund: An Examination of Post-Disaster Narratives by Susanna Pho.
 The research detailed in this document was conducted